wwwouter/enphase-production-toggle/INSTALLATION.md

 ### Debug Logging

+The integration includes comprehensive logging to help with troubleshooting.
 To enable debug logging, add this to your `configuration.yaml`:

 ```yaml
 logger: